port-labs/port-docs/docs/guides/implementation-guide/plan/define-portal.md

 ### Define goals & use-cases

-Define initial goals, MVP user stories, and KPIs for your developer portal.
+Define goals, user stories, and KPIs for your developer portal.
 Think about the problems you want to solve and the value you want to deliver to your users.

+In this context, a user story is a goal or outcome that we want our end users to achieve.

 Some common **goals** include:
 - Increase developer productivity.